 Note: It is your responsibility to determine if the PCR test fulfills your specific travel requirements and schedule accordingly.

-The Pima County Health Department also offers free COVID-19 testing on evenings and weekends.
+- The Pima County Health Department offers free COVID-19 testing on evenings and weekends.

 GET YOUR TEST RESULTS

-- If you have already been tested at North Rec, the Student Union or a remote location, your results will be available on the test results portal as soon as they are ready.
+- TakeAway Testing: results will be available on the test results portal as soon as they are ready.

-- If you were tested at Campus Health, visit PatientLink for your results.
+- Campus Health: visit PatientLink for your results.